-Note: You can only add guests from your desktop or the Teams web application.
+Note: You can only add guests using the desktop app or the web application version of Microsoft Teams.

-Let us start by looking at what guests can do in your Teams.
-They can:
+Let us start by looking at what guests can do when they get invited into your Teams.
+Guest users who are granted access can do the following:

 - Create a Channel